Jay Baruchel: Personal life

 Baruchel was engaged to actress Alison Pill from 2011 to 2013.
 He alluded to their break-up in a Twitter post on February 16, 2013.
 In May 2018, Baruchel announced his engagement to his girlfriend Rebecca-Jo Dunham.
 They were married on September 21, 2019, in Portugal.
 Baruchel has said that he is "probably agnostic".

-Baruchel has several tattoos: a Celtic cross (on his upper right arm) to honour his Irish heritage, and a red Maple Leaf on his left pectoral, which can be seen in Fanboys, Knocked Up, Tropic Thunder, and This Is the End.
+Baruchel has several tattoos among which, a Celtic cross on his upper right arm to honour his Irish heritage, and a red maple leaf on his left pectoral.

-Baruchel is a supporter of Scottish football club Celtic since the early 2000s, and in 2016 co-produced a documentary detailing his journey towards falling in love with the club.
+Baruchel has been a supporter of Scottish football club Celtic F.C. since the early 2000s; in 2016, he co-produced a documentary detailing his journey towards falling in love with the club.